Our Founder and Visionary

-At Vassar, she later recalled, "Women's suffrage was not yet an issues.
+At Vassar, she later recalled, "Women's suffrage was not yet an issue.
 Women, if they had to work, were supposed to become teachers.
 Typing and stenography were frowned upon.
 When I took a job with Henry Holt, it was considered quite daring."

 "It was a time of great literary ferment, one auspicious for publishers, with tremendous artistic and creative thought everywhere; people were clamoring for new ideas," she noted.

 After Alfred Harcourt's first wife died, they were married and she continued to work in the company, remaining an employee until about 1930 and a director until 1939.
-Upon her husband's retirement they moved to southern California.
+Upon her husband's retirement, they moved to southern California.

 Mr. Harcourt died in 1954 and she stayed on in California for a few years before returning to the Northeast.

-As William Jovanovich wrote upon her death in 1984, "That Ellen Knowles Harcourt began as a serious and eager young person is not remarkable perhaps, but that she never lost the vigor and openness attributed to youthfulness and in her last quarter century that she constantly encouraged youths to read, to listen, and to act with conviction -that is truly remarkable.
+As William Jovanovich wrote upon her death in 1984, "That Ellen Knowles Harcourt began as a serious and eager young person is not remarkable perhaps, but that she never lost the vigor and openness attributed to youthfulness and in her last quarter century that she constantly encouraged youths to read, to listen, and to act with conviction–that is truly remarkable.

 "She enjoyed life because she put so much into it.
-Her dividends were far more than monetary, of course: they were the affection and respect of those she knew and of those she helped."
+Her dividends were far more than monetary, of course: they were the affection and respect of those she knew and those she helped."

-The Foundation's chairman, William Jovanovich, considered various plans including creating a scholarship program for Harcourt Brace Jovanovich employees.
-In the end, he decided to devote all the Foundation's resources to providing college scholarships, in a memorable phrase, "to 'B' students from underserved high schools"
+The Foundation's chairman, William Jovanovich, considered various plans, including creating a scholarship program for Harcourt Brace Jovanovich employees.
+In the end, he decided to devote all the Foundation's resources to providing college scholarships, in a memorable phrase, "to 'B' students from underserved high schools."